Existence and Uniqueness for McKean-Vlasov equations with singular interactions: Weak existence

-\end{enumerate} \ed Next we introduce a vector space $V_\phi$ containing all the continuous map from the half-open interval $(0,1]$ to $\cM_\phi(\R^d)$ and also one of its closed convex subsets $S_\phi$, which will play a crucial role in our proof. \bd Denote
+Before presenting the proof of Theorem \ref{Thm:Ex}, we begin by introducing a vector space $V_\phi$.
+This vector space encompasses all continuous mappings from the half-open interval $(0,1]$ to $\cM_\phi(\R^d)$ and includes one of its closed convex subsets, denoted as $S_\phi$.
+The latter subset will assume a pivotal role in our proof. \bd Set

 The distance $d_\phi$ on $V_\phi$ is defined as